 some math problems, such as 3-2=1; no other number fits here.
 For people to

-create a doctrine that centers around taking communion and having the wine and
+create a doctrine that centers around taking communion and having the bread and

 they affirm) is blasphemous.
 It is saying that the work of the cross was

-insufficient, that there is something left we must do, that if we don’t take
+insufficient, that there was something left undone we must do, that if we don’t take

 communion by an ordained priest officiating and blessing the holy sacrament,